 The larvae were white specks against the darker earth, an earthly parallel to stars in the sky.
 They thus represent ‘scintillae’ – a term used by alchemists to mean sparks of nascent consciousness.
 The Bushmen gathered together germs of independent intention from the unconscious, in order to develop consciousness.

-It took me several years to see this parallel.
-When I did, I felt that I was in conversation with an elder of the first behaviorally modern humans!
+It took me several years to understand this meaning of ‘intending to go in’.
+When I suddenly saw it, I felt that I was in conversation with an elder of early behaviorally modern humans!

 Senior & Adolphus with alchemical tree of metals

 Occulta Philosophia (1613), Rosicrucian Archives.